 Silver plated jewellery findings, such as pendant bails and chains, were developed to be a cheaper version of items that would otherwise be solid silver.
 Silver plating is commonly just a thin layer of silver applied over a base metal, such as copper or brass.
-This layer is usually quite thin and thus silver plated items will have a limited lifetime as silver objects.
+This layer is thinner than silver-filled items and thus silver plated items will have a shorter lifetime as silver objects.
 Eventually, the plating will wear away exposing the base metal underneath, though this can still be quite attractive.

-Some like the soft coppery silver appearance of worn silver plate, and even the eventual full copper appearance when the plating is gone completely.
-If you are not a fan of this look, then you should not purchase silver plated jewellery or any other silver plated item.
+Some like the soft silver appearance of worn silver plate, and even the eventual brass or copper appearance when the plating is gone completely.

-If you take care of your silver plated item and never use any abrasive cleaning methods, you should get a reasonable life from the item, however be assured that the plating will eventually wear off.
+However, if you take care of your silver plated item and never use any abrasive cleaning methods, you should get a long life from the item.
 A search of the internet will provide a number of solutions to cleaning your silver plated items with care.